sspatari/IDE_Labs/Lab2Calculator/README.md

 # Integrated Developement Enviroments Laboratory Work Nr.2
 ## Short description

 For this laboratory work the work was devided in 2 parts the UI and the Bussiness-Logic.
 I was the person behind bussiness logic.
 But I will give also a brief introduction behind the implemented UI part.
-In order to parse the written expression I used the Reverse polish notation Algorithm
+In order to parse the written expression I used the Reverse polish notation Algorithm.
+This project was implemented in C# (my first time writing in this language :D) using Microsoft Visual Studio as an IDE.

 ## Reverse polish notation